bcgov/data-publication/pages/faq.md

 ### Why should I consider publishing data under an open data licence?

-+ Licensing data as Open increases the likelihood that the public will  benefit from the data, either directly or by using applications that can now use the data.
++ Licensing data as _Open_ increases the likelihood that the public will benefit from the data, either directly or by using applications that can use the data.
 + As explained on [_this site_](http://opendatatoolkit.worldbank.org/en/starting.html#benefits), licensing data as _Open_ increases transparency, improves public service and increases efficiency, and contributes to innovation and public service.

 ### Can all data be licensed as Open?